Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 This is a rather big problem since you won’t be able to access Windows 10 at all, but there are few solutions available that can help you fix this problem.

 - Configuring Windows Updates won’t finish – This is another common problem with Windows Updates.
-According to users, it seems that update process can’t finish at all.
+As users claim, it seems that the update process can’t finish at all.

 - Failure configuring Windows Updates endless loop – Several users reported that they were unable to install a specific update.
 According to them, they were stuck in an endless loop.

-- Configuring Windows Updates every time I turn on computer – Many users reported that this message appears every time they turn on their PC.
-This can be a big problem, but you should be able to fix it with one of our solutions.
+- Configuring Windows Updates every time I turn on the computer – How do I stop my computer from configuring Windows updates?
+If that’s your question too, you should be able to fix it with one of our solutions.

 - Configuring Windows Updates restart loop – Sometimes users might get this message whenever they restart their PC.
 This can be a big problem since you won’t be able to use your PC at all.